If your goal is to become a freelance motion designer, why not learn from someone that's done it already?

 Those high paying jobs come at a cost.
 The jobs that pay freelancers the most are going to be corporate sludge that you’re not going to want to put on your reel.

 Even with that sludge, as a freelancer I am able to balance my life around jobs that pay the bills with jobs that flex my creative muscles.
 You know, the ones that make the reel shine like a Flava-flav clock.

 Those creative muscle builders don't always pay the bills.
 The internet is really good about showing only the best projects places have to offer.

 Being a freelancer awards you with opportunities to work on projects that you want to show off, instead of being stuck in a career that has you climbing mountains only to find you're at the top of the wrong one.

 Yes, these creative projects can be unicorns and possibly come in with a very low budget.
 However, having the ability to choose between projects is a huge benefit.

 The hunt and thrill of booking a job.
-I literally just let out a soft, semi-erotic sounding F-bomb writing this and thinking about it.
-When a client signs your contract and you’ve sold the assurance that you’re going to deliver something great for them, there is no rush like it.
+I literally just let out a soft, semi-erotic F-bomb writing this and thinking about it.
+There is no greater rush than when a client signs your contract and you’ve sold the assurance that you’re going to deliver something great for them.

 There isn't a feeling quite like hearing a client say, “I really wish you were an employee.
 We need you!”
 If you manage your client relationships well, under-promising and over-delivering, your clients will fall in love with you.